kkeijuro/wallbox/README.md

 g++ -std=c++14 main.cpp exe_5.cpp -o exe

-And call exe.
+And execute exe file.

+(std version may be less than c++14 for most of exercises)

 Future improvements:

-Add cmakefile to compile all the examples
+.- Add cmakefile to compile all the examples
-Add test for each exercise
+.- Add test for each exercise